ocean-eddy-cpt/gcm-filters/README.md

 ### Installation

-GCM-Filters can be installed with `pip`:
+GCM-Filters can be installed with pip:

 ```shell
 pip install gcm_filters